 S is for Spaghetti Hoops.
 A diet of baked beans can become a little monotonous after a while.
 For a bit of variety, we suggest that you chuck in the occasional can of spaghetti hoops.
 Admittedly, they’re a bit crap compared to the real thing but the sugar-packed, watery tomato sauce will provide a much-needed reminder that you can’t live on beans alone.

 T is for Toast.
-So good that Paul Young once sang a song about it (ask your grandparents).
+So good that Paul Young once sang (ask your grandparents).
 Even the world’s worst cooks can rustle up a bit of toast.
 It’s simply a case of not actually setting the bread on fire.
 It works even better with butter.
 Be sure to snaffle a few of those little packets the next time you’re in the cafe.

 U is for Undergraduate Caviar.
 Sometimes known as sprinkles, hundreds and thousands or chocolate vermicelli, these tiny sugar strips make a fine tasty treat and are great for both diabetes and tooth decay.
 Don’t waste them on a cake, just get them straight down!